Riverway Stadium

-Riverway Stadium, also known as Townsville Cricket Ground, is an international standard cricket and AFL stadium in Thuringowa Central, Townsville, Queensland, Australia.
+Riverway Stadium, also known as Townsville Cricket Ground, is an international-standard cricket and Australian rules football stadium in Thuringowa Central, Townsville, Queensland.
 The stadium is a part of the Riverway sporting and cultural complex.

 Facilities

 The stadium includes the oval, a 1,013-seat grandstand and supporting facilities, a practice oval and cricket practice nets.
 The design was modeled on Brisbane's Gabba cricket ground specifications and has a six-turf wicket block.
 Riverway Stadium has a maximum capacity of 10,000+ This was achieved on New Year's Eve 2007 when 10,024 spectators attended a Twenty20 cricket match between Queensland and Victoria.
 The stadium is also home to the University Hawks and Thuringowa Bulldogs AFL clubs, and the AFL's local regional office.
 In June 2009, the stadium hosted a 4-day first class match between Pakistan A and the Australia A cricket team.
 The stadium also hosted some matches of the 2012 ICC Under-19 Cricket World Cup which was held in Australia from 11 August 2012.
 India emerged as the winner of Under-19 Cricket World Cup after beating Australia in the final at the Riverway Stadium.

 In November 2014, the stadium hosted its first international match between debutants Papua New Guinea and Hong Kong.
 The Stadium became the 10th ODI venue in Australia.

 The stadium hosted Townsville's first AFL game for premiership points on 15 June 2019 when the Gold Coast Suns took a home game to Riverway Stadium against St Kilda.